kelleyma49/PSFzf/README.md

 Get-ChildItem . -Recurse | where { -not $_.PSIsContainer } | Invoke-Fzf | % { notepad $_ }
 ```

+For day-to-day usage, see the [helper functions included with this module](https://github.com/kelleyma49/PSFzf#helper-functions).

 ## Note
 If you make your selection before fzf has finished receiving and parsing from standard out, you might see a ```Stopped pipeline input``` error.
 This is because PSFzf must throw an exception to cancel pipeline processing.
 If you pipe the output of Invoke-Fzf to whatever action you wish to do based on your selection, the action will occur.
 The following will not work if the pipeline is cancelled: